Heimdall-message-interception-framework/heimdall/README.md

 This project maintains its code in several sub-projects:

-- This repository host the **message interception layer (MIL)**.
+This repository hosts the **message interception layer (MIL)**.
 The MIL is used to intercept messages and schedule the delivery of messages in an Erlang program.
 This repo also includes an **exploration engine** for orchestrating tests that leverage the MIL.

-- RA-KV-Store: TODO
-- RA: TODO
-- Broadcast-Algos:
+The first case study is a key-value store based on Raft.
+We instrumented their code which can be found in the respective repositories.

 ## Concepts